History Of Volleyball Game

 In the 1890s, an American named William Morgan started to think of an indoor game that was a lot less rough than basketball, but still required a bit of athletic effort – and that’s how the game was born.
 This is the history of volleyball in a nutshell.

-Morgan was in search of a better-suited game for older members of a Christian lay organisation, Young Men’s Christian Association (YMCA) because he was a physical education director there.
-Therefore he created a game called Mintonette (the real name of volleyball) – a fast-paced, indulging game that eliminated the need for a well-built, tall frame.
-He called the game “Mintonette”.
+Morgan was in search of a better-suited game for older members of a Christian lay organisation, Young Men’s Christian Association (YMCA) where he was a physical education director.
+Therefore he created a game called Mintonette (an older name of volleyball) – a fast-paced, indulging game that eliminated the need for a well-built, tall body frame.
+The game was less strenuous, and hence a good fit for those with weak bodies.

 Mintonette is now known as the predecessor of volleyball – it’s inspired by badminton.
 Not just badminton though, since Morgan was looking for a milder substitute for basketball, he took notes from the popular games of his century such as baseball, tennis, and handball, to name a few.